cpske/ISP/code-quality/code-quality-tools.md

   - Usage: `cd django-project; flake8`
   - flake8 automatically uses the plugin.
 In my test, it needs some extra configuration to eliminate superfluous messages.

-## Check Style for Java
+## Checkstyle for Java

 Java is a statically typed, compiled language.
-A Java IDE and compiler perform a lot of checks for syntax and semantic errors, hence there is less work for other tools.
-Some examples of this are:
+A Java IDE and compiler perform a lot of checks for syntax and semantic errors.
+For example:

-* A variable must always be declared (avoids spelling errors in variable names).
+* A variable must always be declared (catches spelling errors in variable names).
 * Java won't let you use a local variable before a value is explicitly assigned.
 * Attributes are assigned a default value (null, zero, or false) but the IDE and compiler will warn you if it looks like you are using an attribute before explicitly assigning a value.
-* Compiler and IDE both warn if you don't close a locally created resource, like a Scanner or InputStream.
+* Compiler and IDE warn if you don't close a locally created resource, such as an InputStream.
 * Compiler won't let you pass the wrong type as a parameter or return the wrong type from a method.

-For code style checking the standard tool is [Checkstyle](https://checkstyle.sourceforge.io) and [Checkstyle on Github](https://github.com/checkstyle/checkstyle).
-It can be integrated into any IDE, even BlueJ.
+The standard code style checking tool is [Checkstyle](https://checkstyle.sourceforge.io) and [Checkstyle on Github](https://github.com/checkstyle/checkstyle).
+Checkstyle can be integrated into any IDE, even BlueJ.

 * [Using Checkstyle](https://skeoop.github.io/docs/Checkstyle.pdf) from Programming 2
 * KU Checkstyle Rules [ku-checkstyle.xml](https://skeoop.github.io/docs/ku-checkstyle.xml) by Thai Pangsakulyanont.
 The rules define the coding standard that Checkstyle expects.